 ISPs and email service providers use different factors to determine the sender score for any email address –

 - Industry blacklists – If your email address has been flagged or blacklisted by any mailbox service, your sender reputation is almost irreversibly damaged.
 From there, it becomes very difficult to get past the spam filters for most email services.

-- Spam complaints – If your email recipients start flagging your emails as spam, it damages your sender score is a big way.
+- Spam complaints – If your email recipients start flagging your emails as spam, it damages your sender score in a big way.

-- Unsafe email contents / attachments – If your emails contain unsafe attachments, scripts, links to unsafe / unsecured sites, that also increases your chances of getting flagged or blacklisted.
+- Unsafe email contents/attachments – If your emails contain unsafe attachments, scripts, and links to unsafe/unsecured sites, that also increases your chances of getting flagged or blacklisted.

 Let’s take a look at different tools which can help you to check your sender score.
-Sender score or reputation is usually calculated for a domain or IP address used for sending emails.
+The sender score or email reputation score is usually calculated for a domain or IP address used for sending emails.